craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Bone Balm
 A thick blue balm used to set and repair broken or cracked bones.
 Most commonly used by soldiers and adventurers to aid and quicken their recovery.

-Upon introduction, you regain 3 Hit Points.
+Upon introduction, you regain 1d4 Hit Points.
 Then, choose a "Broken" or "Bruised" Lingering Injury.
 When you next gain the benefits of a Long Rest, you resolve that Lingering Injury.
 **Ingredients**;
 - XXX

 #### Heamox Balm
 A thick red balm used as an anesthetic, antibacterial, and coagulant.
 A staple wound stabilizer in any proficient medic's kit.

-Upon introduction,
+Upon introduction, you regain 1d6 Hit Points and a Hit Die.
+Then, choose a "Superficial" or "Major" Lingering Injury.
+When you next gain the benefits of a Long Rest, you resolve that Lingering Injury.

 **Ingredients**;
 - XXX

 #### Isiopara
+A fine white powder typically used as an emergency hemostatic solution to major wounds.
+While an uncommon form of consumption, ingesting Isiopara activates adrenal producers and blocks the transmission of pain signals to the brain.

+Upon application, immediately and at the beginning of your turn for the next (G - 1) rounds, you regain (G * (1d4+1)) Hit Points.

+Upon ingestion, make a Constitution Saving Throw.
+If the result is 22 or higher, you gain +4 to your Strength and Dexterity Modifiers for the next minute.
+Otherwise, your Strength and Dexterity Modifiers are reduced by 8, and you are Dazed for the next minute.

 **Ingredients**;
 - XXX

 #### Secreclude Propaterol
+A thin yellow liquid solution typically stored in vials or injection devices and introduced into the muscular layer of the body to amplify the natural healing process twenty-fold.

+Upon introduction, immediately and at the beginning of your turn for the next (G + 1) rounds, you regain ((G * 5) + 15) Hit Points.

 **Ingredients**;
 - XXX

 #### Seeker Symbiote
+A tiny autonomous insect who

 **Ingredients**;
 - XXX